Tenhil-GmbH-Co-KG/baumbelt/README.md

 ## MeasureTime

-The `baumbelt.time.MeasureTime` class can be used as a context manager to have a syntactically nice way to measure the time a block of code takes.
+The `baumbelt.time.MeasureTime` class can be used as a context manager to have a syntactically appealing way to measure the time a block of code takes.
 The following two snippets produce the same result.

 Vanilla: